hunters-ai/trainer/exercise_2/README.md

 Example of features: number_of_resolved_ips=10, dns_record_ttl_seconds=86400, distinct_users_per_hour=120, entropy=0.75

-Please write down all of your considerations in comments - why you chose certain paths

-Be careful not to hit "out of memory" exceptions in production!
+Please write down all of your considerations in comments - why you chose certain paths Be careful not to hit "out of memory" exceptions in production!

+### How to run

+Please fill the implementation in [Logic::newSnapsho()](src/main/scala/com/example/exercise/Logic.scala)

+In order to run with the example inputs you can run: [Logic::newSnapshot](src/test/scala/com/example/exercise/MyTest.scala)

+Do note that the example json files are only for help and the solution should represent much bigger data sets in Production (see numbers above).